TruClient/UISamples/UI Features.md

-Github naturally sorts folders in alphabetical order.
+In the repo scripts are stored within folders.
+There is one folder for each UI feature to group scripts dealing with the same feature together.

-To avoid yanking your chain with empty folders, each of the 43 folders below is created only when there is a script that goes in it.
+To avoid yanking your chain with empty folders, each of the 88 folders/features identified is created only when there is a script that goes in it.

-Names of elements may be my invention, since each framework may have a different name for the same feature.
+Each framework may have a different name for the same feature, so I may have taken liberties with the names of folders/features.

+Github naturally sorts folders in alphabetical order, so that's how they are presented here.

 The table below is copied from an Excel spreadsheet for easier sorting.

 The **Type** values are:

   * Mobile - for hybrid mobile web apps.